Nevada Humanities Awards

 2015 Nevada Humanities Awards Call for Nominations & Guidelines

 Every other year, Nevada Humanities presents four awards recognizing individuals and organizations that foster cultural enrichment and deepen our understanding of the human experience by facilitating opportunities for Nevadans to engage with the humanities.
 In addition to the Judith Winzeler Award for Excellence in the Humanities, Nevada Humanities adjudicates awards to honor outstanding humanities advocacy, teaching, and public programming.
 Nevada Humanities invites nominations for the 2015 awards.
 Nomination guidelines are available at nevadahumanities.org.
-The postmark deadline for all award nominations in all categories is January 9, 2015.
+The postmark deadline for all award nominations in all categories has been extended to January 26, 2015.

 JUDITH WINZELER AWARD FOR EXCELLENCE IN THE HUMANITIES